westwerk/contao-gulp-boilerplate/README.md

 ## Workflow

-Runnning `gulp` will start the less compiler, autoprefixer, minify the css and put the rendered css back into the theme folder.
+Running `gulp` will start the less compiler, autoprefixer, minify the css and put the rendered css back into the theme folder.
 The bootstrap and font-awesome fonts will be copied into the theme folder for easier access in your less files.
 Note that `gulp` will only run this once and then exit.

 Running `gulp dev` will start watching your files for changes and triggers the live reload.
 It will **not** minify and concatenate CSS files.

 ### Installing & including JS files

 You'll probably want to include additional external JS files in your project.
-First, search using Bower (`bower search`) and install via bower if your library/package/... is on there (see [Additional Bower assets](#additional-bower-assets).
+First, search using Bower (`bower search`) and install via bower if your library/package/... is on there (see [Additional Bower assets](#additional-bower-assets)).
 If you can't install via Bower or it's a custom script, follow this example:

 * Let's say you want to add awesomeBlink.js to your project.
 Put the file in `files/theme/js/vendor/`
 * Update `files/theme/js/main.js`: